Starmer’s attempt at welfare reform roils his party, capping a troubled first year in office

 But U.K. politics is in unpredictable flux.
 A big chunk of Conservative support — and some of Labour's — shifted in this spring's local elections to Reform U.K., a hard-right party led by veteran political pressure-cooker Nigel Farage.

-Reform has just five legislators in the House of Commons, but regularly comes out on top in opinion polls.
+Reform regularly comes out on top in opinion polls.
 If the shift continues, it could end a century of dominance by the two big parties.

 Starmer’s key asset at the moment is time.
 He doesn't have to call an election until 2029.